 For Back Pain — I started getting some lower back pain and found a bath with these Pink Stork Pregnancy Flakes really helped (also a great self-care ritual).
 I also wear this Pregnancy Support Band on longer walks.
 I love this gel cushion for my seats at home and on longer drives (love that it is a travel size).

 Compression Socks — Highly recommend getting a pair of Comrad socks and wearing them often.
 It feels like the weight has been taken off my legs when I wear these.
-They improve blood flow and can prevent varicose veins and deep vein thrombosis.
+They improve blood flow and can help prevent varicose veins and deep vein thrombosis.

 A Medicine Ball — I have really come to love this medicine ball as an office chair and it also helps open up my hips.
 It will be used throughout the entire pregnancy, especially as I get closer to delivery.